“M + T”

 Chapter 18

-Each time you came through the gate to your friend’s house, his German Shepard would lurch forward until he recognized your voice and scent.
+Each time you came through the gate to your friend’s house, his German Shepherd lurched forward until he recognized your voice and scent.
 Your friend had stayed out of school that day, not feeling well.
-Without preamble, he volunteered he was being sent off to military school.
-Then he said he was terribly upset and had to get rid off his stress.
+Without preamble, he volunteered that he was being sent off to military school.
+Then he said he was terribly upset and had to get rid of his stress.
 You sat quietly at the foot of his bed.
-The two of you exchanged monosyllables, while he masturbated beneath the blanket.
-He told you he had to beat and to come.
+The two of you exchanged monosyllables while he masturbated beneath the blanket.
+He tells you he has to beat and to come.
 These words were meaningless to you.
-With a friendly glance you left, never to see him again.
+With a friendly glance, you left, never to see him again.

 Chapter 19

-You did not ward off fears, so much as you needed to reckon with their fleeting existence, just like when waking up from a dream.
+You did not ward off fear so much as reckon with its fleeting existence, as when waking from a dream.

 Chapter 20

-Vacationing with a classmate, your attentions were on his older brother Francisco.
+Vacationing with a classmate, your attention was on his older brother Francisco.
 Each time your bodies touched you trembled.
 You feared becoming overwhelmed.
-Long after his death, his appeal rushes after you.
+Long after his death, his appeal still rushes after you.

 Chapter 21